-Literacy Matters suggests that teachers follow several key steps to help students grasp vocabulary words.
-These steps include:
+Literacy Matters suggests that teachers follow several key steps to help students grasp vocabulary words:

 Activities designed to teach students new vocabulary should draw on one or more of these concepts in order to ensure maximum value.

 There are several games and other fun activities you can do with students to help them to learn new vocabulary.

 You can encourage students to participate in Dictionary Races.

 Students can then be encouraged to come up with creative sentences for the words they looked up in the dictionary races.
 You can:

 These activities will help students learn to use the dictionary, and will provide two exposures to the words within a brief context of time.
 You can then:

 Play this series of games repeatedly with different word lists, mixing in some of the old words each time with some of the new words.
 With repeated exposure to the existing words and a fun and engaging atmosphere in which to learn new words, students will be able to commit the words to memory more quickly and will have fun in the process.